dcaglar/ecommerce-platform-kotlin/docs/architecture-internal-reader.md

 15. [Changelog](#15--changelog)

 ---
-## 1 · Purpose & Audience
+## 1 · Purpose/Audience
 - **Demo Scope / Intent**: This platform is a technical showcase designed to demonstrate domain expertise in payments, double-entry ledger design, event-driven architecture, idempotent workflows, and cloud-native patterns.Also
 - It is not intended
   as a commercial product but as an educational, interview-ready reference implementation.